hdrhbbu1/www/content/articles/2017/09/if-i-left-you-behind/index.md

 ---

 My experience with the American healthcare complex varies wildly from the midline.
-For instance, when I entered treatment for a locking knee in late 2016, I hoped the constant excruciating pain and my inability to walk would guide my doctors to a quick solution.
+For instance, when I entered treatment for a locking knee in late 2016, I hoped the constant excruciating pain and my inability to walk would guide doctors to a quick solution.
 Instead, I was booked for multiple office visits, [subjected to many years worth of radiation,](https://www.radiologyinfo.org/en/info.cfm?pg=safety-xray) and eventually, offered a slot on the surgical calendar in February.

 I suspect that doctors would take reports of discomfort far more seriously if my body wasn't [broken by design.](/tags/ehlers-danlos-syndrome/)